-- The proposal aims to benefit the corporate agenda of improved efficiency, productivity and customer experience - There is potential for some impact on protected characteristics though it is felt there is sufficient mitigation and actions taken to limit disproportionate affect. - We recognize that not all solutions suit all staff.
+- The proposal is aimed at having a significant positive impact on the workforce and those we interact with through our work - The proposal aims to benefit the corporate agenda of improved efficiency, productivity and customer experience - There is potential for some impact on protected characteristics though it is felt there is sufficient mitigation and actions taken to limit disproportionate affect. - · We recognize that not all solutions suit all staff.